THE 6th ANNUAL

 2025 • LS7 Charity

-As we gear up for the 6th annual LS7 Sticks In for Charity Tournament, we are excited to announce a key development in how we support our mission.
-This year, all donations will be received directly by LS7 Sticks In, enabling us to maximize the impact of your contributions.
-We are committed to supporting KidSport Ontario and La Fondation des Canadiens pour l’enfance, ensuring that your generous donations help as many children as possible get active and involved in sports.
+As we gear up for the 6th annual LS7 Sticks In for Charity Tournament, we’re excited to share a new chapter in how we continue to support our mission.
+This year, all donations will be received directly by LS7 Sticks In, allowing us to maximize the reach and impact of every contribution.

 From growing up and learning to play sports in Kleinburg, Ontario, to now living and playing professional hockey in Montreal, Quebec for the PWHL MTL, Laura’s been very fortunate to be surrounded by sport throughout her life!
 By channeling donations directly through LS7, we can enhance our support for these wonderful organizations and the communities they serve.